-Tax rate increases in the neighbourhood are computed with the help of the weights' matrix W. This is a N×N matrix, where N = the number of municipalities, with zeros in the diagonal and with elements $w{ii}$ different from zero if the two municipalities i and j can be considered neighbours.
-Using this procedure is absolutely necessary to be able to identify the interactions between municipalities and is well established in the "spatial econometrics" literature (see Anselin, 1988).
-Note that it is not possible to identify these neighbourhood effects by estimating tax interactions for each pair of municipalities.
-An 'a priori' set of interactions has to be defined and tested instead.
+Tax rate increases in the neighbourhood are computed with the help of the weights' matrix W. This is a N×N matrix, where N = the number of municipalities, with zeros in the diagonal and with elements w{ij} different from zero if the two municipalities i and j can be considered neighbours.
+Note that it is not possible to identify these neighbourhood effects by estimating tax interactions for each pair of municipalities21.
+Therefore, an 'a priori' set of interactions has to be defined and tested instead, as is well established in the "spatial econometrics" literature (see Anselin, 1988).
 A common procedure for specifying these interactions uses geographic proximity criteria.
 There is a theoretical justification for using geographical weights if voters are more able to get information on tax rates in the neighbourhood than in farther places.
 There are several reasons that lead us believe that this assumption is appropriate in our case.
-Firstly, local tax decisions are normally covered by the local press, covering specific sub-regions.
+Firstly, local tax decisions are normally covered by the local press, reaching specific sub-regions.
 Secondly, voters are able to get information from the jurisdictions where they work, shop or where their relatives and friends live, and these jurisdictions are usually in the nearby neighbourhood, at least in Spain.
-Thirdly voters may get comparative information from local opposition parties; these local politicians usually interact more with local politicians in the same region, than with more distant ones.
-As a result, in this paper we will use a definition of neighbourhood based on pure proximity, with neighbours being defined as municipalities located within a distance of 20 km.
-The weights
+Thirdly voters may get comparative information from local opposition parties; these local politicians usually interact more with local politicians in the same region, than with more distant ones22.
+As a result, in this paper we will use a definition of neighbourhood based on pure proximity, with neighbours being defined as municipalities located within a distance of 20 km23.
+The weights used are therefore $1/n_i$ if there is a

-&lt;sup>20 As explained above, Spanish municipalities receive more responsibilities, more tax autonomy and higher transfers as their population increases.
+20 As explained above, Spanish municipalities receive more responsibilities, more tax autonomy and higher transfers as their population increases.
 The enhanced role of larger municipalities is also usually recognised informally by the political market, by enhancing the career prospects of local politicians.

-&lt;sup>21 This will force us to estimate $2,799 \times 2,799$ parameters, something not possible with $2,799 \times 3$ observations.
+$^{^{21}}$ This will force us to estimate 2,799 \times 2,799 parameters, something not possible with 2,799 \times 3 observations.

-&lt;sup>22 For example, a higher tier of local government covering specific sub-regions, issues yearly surveys of budgetary and fiscal data, comparing the situation of each municipality with other municipalities in the same area (see, Diputación de Barcelona, various years, for an example).
+22 For example, a higher tier of local government covering specific sub-regions, issues yearly surveys of budgetary and fiscal data, comparing the situation of each municipality with other municipalities in the same area (see, Diputación de Barcelona, various years, for an example).
 It is more difficult to obtain comparative fiscal information for all the Spanish territory; in fact, this is one of the first papers to use a database of local tax rates covering all Spain.

-&lt;sup>23 This same criterion was used in the tax mimicking analysis in Solé-Ollé (2003).
-We also tried other criteria, changing the distance to 10 km, 30km and 40km, and using inverse distance weights with used are therefore $1/n_i$ if there is a distance of less than 20km between two municipalities and 0 otherwise, where $n_i$ = the number of neighbours of municipality i.
+23 This same criterion was used in the tax mimicking analysis in Solé-Ollé (2003).
+We also tried other criteria, changing the distance to 10 km, 30km and 40km, and using inverse distance weights with various distance exponents (0.5, 1, 1.5 and 2), but the best fit was obtained with the 20km threshold.
+These results are available upon request.

+distance of less than 20km between two municipalities and 0 otherwise, where n_i = the number of neighbours of municipality i.
 Note that this procedure is equivalent to computing the neighbours' tax increase as a weighted average of the tax rate increases of all the municipalities defined as 'neighbours'.